 - Want more carbs?
 Make and serve this ladenia (a focaccia style bread) with heirloom tomatoes

 - Have leftover pastry?
 Get cracking with this tomato tart recipe

 - Get saucy with this homemade tomato ketchup recipe

 Domatokeftedes Tomato Fritters

 - 2 tbsp mint, finely chopped

 - 1 tbsp ground pepper

 - rice bran oil for frying **

-- Drop in spoonfuls (using a dessert spoon or soup spoon is fine) of the tomato batter cooking a maximum of 3 fritters at a time.
-Cook for 2-3 on each side and drain on paper towels.
+- Drop-in spoonfuls (using a dessert spoon or soup spoon is okay) of the tomato batter cooking a maximum of 3 fritters at a time.
+Cook for 2-3 minutes on each side and drain on paper towels.

 - Sprinkle a little extra salt on top and serve with tzatziki or freshly squeezed lemon.